 If you’re into in-game photography, you’re going to need these additional apps: Sol, Custom Shaders Patch (CSP), & PP filter.

-Using Sol & CSP allows you to boost graphics, making Assetto Corsa graphically more beautiful and realistic.
-They not only offer graphic enhancement but also special effects such as weather and particles FX creating a more dynamic environment.
+Using Sol & CSP allows you to boost graphics, making Assetto Corsa graphically more realistic.
+They not only offer graphic enhancement but also special effects such as weather and particles FX, creating more dynamic environment.
 You can also enable car extensions such as turning signals and working odometers.

-PP filter, on the other hand, allows you to enhance the looking of the photographic shots you take.
+PP filter, on the other hand, allows you to enhance the the photographic shots you take.
 Some filters enable you to take photorealistic shots.
-One of the recommended filter is Immersive Filter.
+One of my recommended filter is Immersive Filter.
 You can download the filter here

 Where Can I Get One?

 Wondering where you can get all the mods?
-Fortunately, these mods have been circulated on the internet, you can get one in either online forums or websites.
+Fortunately, you can get one in either online forums or websites.
 But I still got you, here are my recommended websites to download mods available: